 3.2.1.
 Cognitive Core course.
 This is a one-semester (3 credit) core course (PSY 2410, Foundations of Cognitive Psychology) covering the basic content of cognitive psychology from the perspective/frameworks emphasized at the University of Pittsburgh.
 Only in very rare circumstances will students entering with a Master's degree be exempted from this course.

 3.2.2 Cognitive electives.
 Students are required to take three seminars/advanced courses (totaling 9 credits) with a cognitive focus.
 Content-oriented, methods-oriented, and statistics courses can be acceptable if they have a strong cognitive focus.
 Direct inquiries about whether courses can count as cognitive electives to the Program Chair.
-Parallel Distributed Processing is the only CNBC core course that currently has a strong enough cognitive focus to count as a cognitive elective.
+Parallel Distributed Processing is the only Center for the Neural Basis of Cognition (CNBC) core course that currently has a strong enough cognitive focus to count as a cognitive elective.
 The CNBC Cognitive Neuroscience core course can count as an open elective.

-Students entering with a Master's may petition to have prior graduate coursework in cognitive psychology count towards one of the cognitive electives.
-Forward an email from the Program Chair to the Psychology Graduate Office documenting this waiver.
+Students entering with a Master's may petition the Program Chair to have prior graduate coursework in cognitive psychology count towards one of the cognitive electives.
+If the Program Chair approves this, the student should forward an email from the Chair to the Psychology Graduate Office, which documents this waiver.

 3.2.3 Open electives.
 Students are required to take three semesters (9 credits) of additional graduate level coursework.
 These courses can be taken in any department or program.
-Students entering with a Master's may petition to have prior graduate coursework outside of cognitive psychology count towards one of the breadth courses.
-Forward an email from the Program Chair to the Psychology Graduate Office documenting this waiver.
+Students entering with a Master's may petition the Program Chair to have prior graduate coursework outside of cognitive psychology count towards one of the breadth courses.
+If the Program Chair approves this, the student should forward an email from the Chair to the Psychology Graduate Office, which documents this waiver.